Harvard & the Legacy of Slavery Initiative

 About Us

-Our mission is to tell the truth about our legacies of slavery and work to mend enduring harms through purposeful change grounded in Harvard’s educational mission and the Report of the Presidential Committee on Harvard & the Legacy of Slavery’s recommendations.
+Our mission is to understand and cast light on Harvard’s legacies of slavery and address enduring consequences through purposeful change.
+Our work is grounded in Harvard’s educational mission and the recommendations from the Report of the Presidential Committee on Harvard & the Legacy of Slavery’s recommendations.

 Learn more about the Initiative and the people implementing the work